 Three Egyptian poets, Mahmud Sami al-Barudi (1839-1904), Ahmad Shawqi (1868-1932) and Hafiz Ibrahin (1872- 1932) distinguished themselves during this period.
 Al-Barudi was the first significant poet of this trend but by far, Ahmad Shawqi was the master.
-He modeled his poems in the styles of the classical poets, al-Mutannabi, Abu al-'Ala' al-Ma’arri Abu Tammam.
+He modeled his poems in the styles of the classical poets, al-Mutannabi, Abu al-'Ala' al-Ma’arri and Abu Tammam.
 During this period, three main trends emerged in poetry, prose and the theater.

 Shawqi served as a court poet to Khedive Tawfiq of Egypt, who awarded him by sending him to France for further studies (1891-1893).
-During his studies, he was influenced by Alfred de Musset, Lamartine, and ictor Hugo.
+During his studies, he was influenced by Alfred de Musset, Alphonse de Lamartine, and Victor Hugo.
 Upon returning to the court, he attempted to incorporate western influences in his poetry, but was discouraged by the Khedive.

 From 1893 until 1914, he served Khedive Abbas Hilmi II as his court poet.
 He composed odes praising the Khedive and the Alawi dynasty.
 His lengthy odes utilized the classical metrical forms and were devoted to Egyptian history and the Ottoman Islamic Caliphate.
 Besides the court, Shawqi's poetry appeared in magazines and newspapers.
 His diwan (collection of poetry), al-Shawqiyyat الشوقيات was published in 1898.
 His works were later collected and published in four volumes (1926, 1930, 1936 and 1943).